saqlain2204/OCR-WebApp/README.md

 Deployment Notes
 Important: The GOT OCR model **only works with GPU support**.
 As a result, the application may **not** function correctly on a Streamlit deployment that does not provide GPU support.
 For a working demonstration, please refer to the [Kaggle Notebook](https://www.kaggle.com/code/saqlain22/notebookeb74771db9).

-The Streamlit version of the app is accessible at the following URL, but it may not work fully due to the lack of GPU: [Live Demo] (Streamlit).
+The Streamlit version of the app is accessible at the following URL, but it may not work fully due to the lack of GPU: [Live Demo](https://ocr-webapp.streamlit.app/).

 To test the functionality with GPU, please use the Kaggle notebook link, which has been configured with GPU support.